syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ## Compound Promises

-Compound Promises are Promises that, in its Dependencies, contain other Promises.
+Compound Promises are Promises that, in their dependencies, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.